Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

 ---

-## Step 4 - Create SDK for external service
+## Additional Design Ideas - Create SDK for external service
-This step leaves freedom for your fantasy.
-Use any classes and any approach you like.
-And of course it will be good if service already has SDK for .Net platform, then we can skip this step.
+Here we build additional services into the Terminal.
+This makes life easier for Activity builders and enhancers that may follow you.
+Of course, if there's already an SDK for your platform, much of this won't be necessary or add value.

 To interact with Asana using OAuth without thinking about token refreshing we will crate *IAsanaOAuthCommunicator* based on *IRestClientService*